This blog post highlights mobile questions facing both companies and charities alike.

 2d Barcodes have been hot in Europe and Asia for quite awhile now, but they are starting to gain traction in the United States too.
 There is no leading platform in this space yet, although QR codes, JagTags, and Microsoft Tags are among the top players.
 They each have their benefits and drawbacks.
 We tested JagTags in conjunction with our 2010 holiday campaign, Season of Wishes.
 We embedded them in print ads and when someone snapped a picture, using a smartphone or basic cell phone, and texted it to the number indicated, they received a campaign video on their phone.
 The results were lackluster.
 We now are testing QR codes in conjunction with seasonal campaign displays, in our annual report, in ads, and in sponsor materials.
 We even got one in Times Square in April as part of our World Wish Day campaign (see the bottom corners of the side panels).

 The most interesting possibilities for 2d barcodes, that we plan to test soon, are related to point-of-impulse and point-of-purchase locations.
 Imagine standing at baggage claim, waiting for your luggage and seeing an airport duratran ad for the Make-A-Wish Foundation.
-It features a wish story along with a message about how 70 percent of all wishes involve travel and how the organization would need 2.5 billion frequent flier miles to grant every travel wish in a year.
+It features a mission-centric message about the need for miles donations to grant wishes.
 Finally, the ad would include a barcode that you could scan and be taken to a mobile optimized page where you can donate frequent flier miles to help grant wishes.
 Gratuitous plug: Did you know that when you donate your frequent flier miles to the Foundation, they never expire?